collapsed-stacks/firearms/questions/3/what-powder-gives-the-best-ballistic-properties-when-reloading-223-remington.md

 - tagged: `rifle`, `ammunition-reloading`, `.223-remington`
 - score: 2

-<p>I'm wondering what other reloading enthusiasts are experiencing with their powder choices.
+I'm wondering what other reloading enthusiasts are experiencing with their powder choices.
 I currently use Winchester 748, and I believe it works pretty well.
-I'm interested in hearing about other powder brands and how many grains you're adding.</p>
+I'm interested in hearing about other powder brands and how many grains you're adding.

 ## No Answers